Practice considerations: Manage your architecture firm’s risk during COVID-19

 Concerns related to projects

 In some respects, the concerns related to the project will be similar to those related to your client.
 This section, however, will focus much more on the practical impact on your various projects, requiring you to objectively evaluate each project’s status.
 For all your projects, as mentioned above, active and transparent communication with your client and other project participants will be paramount.
-Normal project flow will be significantly interrupted.
+Normal project flow has likely been significantly interrupted.
 Therefore, you should plan for uncertainty, which could include such events as project suspension, delay, termination (for convenience or cause), inability to proceed due to government restrictions/recommendations, acceleration, restart, and repurposing.
 In preparing for all this uncertainty, it is vital that you systematically and objectively evaluate your projects.
+The AIA has also published a video related to risk management issues when re-opening construction projects.

 1. Evaluate your agreements and project circumstances for each active project to fully understand your options (consider questions such as “Is there a force majeure clause?”
 “What are our site visit duties?”
 “Can we suspend services?”
 “Can we terminate services?” etc.).
 Because each client and project is different, you may need to prepare different action plans for each project.